Igossx/ColorRgbGame.JS/README.md

-# Color-Game
+# ColorRGBGame.JS
-The game is to choose the right color based on its RGB description.
+The game is to choose the right color based on its RGB description using Java Script.